NURBS-Diff: A Differentiable Programming Module for NURBS: Related Work

-Several deep learning frameworks use NURBS. \citet{minto2018deep} uses NURBS surfaces fitted over the 3D geometry as an input representation for the object classification task of ModelNet10 and ModelNet40 datasets. \citet{erwinski2016neural} presented a neural-network-based contour error prediction method for NURBS paths. \citet{fey2018splinecnn} presents a new convolution operator based on B-splines for irregular structured and geometric input, e.g., graphs or meshes. \citet{balestriero2018spline} build a theoretical link between deep networks and spline functions and build end-to-end deep learning systems using spline-based activation functions. \citet{balu2019deep} propose a NURBS-aware convolutional neural network that maintains the topological structure in a similar way to a parametric NURBS surface evaluation grid.
-Very recently, \citet{sharma2020parsenet} perform point cloud reconstruction to predict a B-spline surface, which is later processed to obtain a complete CAD model with other primitives ``stitched'' together.
-In our work, we perform comparison between our approach and \citet{balu2019deep} in \secref{sec:dlfea}.
-Similarly, we perform a comparison between our approach and \citet{sharma2020parsenet} in \secref{Sec:PCReconstructions}.
+Several deep learning frameworks use splines. \citet{minto2018deep} use NURBS surfaces fitted over the 3D geometry as an input representation for the object classification task of ModelNet10 and ModelNet40 datasets. \citet{erwinski2016neural} presented a neural-network-based contour error prediction method for NURBS paths. \citet{fey2018splinecnn} present a new convolution operator based on B-splines for irregular structured and geometric input, e.g., graphs or meshes. \citet{balestriero2018spline} build a theoretical link between deep networks and spline functions and build end-to-end deep learning systems using spline-based activation functions. \citet{balu2019deep} propose a NURBS-aware convolutional neural network that maintains the topological structure similar to a parametric NURBS surface evaluation grid.
+Very recently, \citet{sharma2020parsenet} performed point cloud reconstruction to predict a B-spline surface, which is later processed to obtain a complete CAD model with other primitives ``stitched'' together.
+In our work, we perform comparison between our approach and \citet{sharma2020parsenet} in \secref{Sec:PCReconstructions}.